 We are seeking interested small to mid-size businesses in restaurant/food service or landscaping that would like to work with us to support workplace English classes for their employees.
 The instructional content will focus on English speaking and comprehension, with an emphasis on workplace vocabulary, workplace skills, interaction among staff, and overall basic conversation skills.

-As part of this capacity building effort, we are seeking a part-time Workplace Literacy Program Coordinator to promote, help develop, and organize the classes and a part-time Workplace Literacy Program Instructor to conduct the classes.
+As part of this capacity building effort, we are seeking a part-time Workplace Literacy Program Coordinator (update – this position has been filled) to promote, help develop, and organize the classes and a part-time Workplace Literacy Program Instructor to conduct the classes.
 Please click on the position names to see the job description details.

 For more information, contact Laurie Fisher, Executive Director, Literacy Council of Frederick County.
 (301) 600-2066 or firstname.lastname@example.org.